alanmimms/jurassic-20/README.md

    is the same net as one labeled without the `<BH2>`.
 This accidentally works properly in the compiler since the net names don't include the backplane pin in their key.
+I have tried to use the fully identified version including the backplane pin label everywhere, but I have no tool that enforces this at this time.

 # Tools